A look at Atlantis Marine Park

 I can't say for sure, but I'm pretty sure that I went to Atlantis Marine Park as a kid - as did many people who grew up in Perth in the 80's.
 There are a few photos still floating around of what the park looked like when it was still in its prime.
 But its prime was almost two decades ago.

-Now, at the end of 2009, the park is an almost empty block of land (an aerial overview of the area).
+Now, at the end of 2009, the park is an almost empty block of land (here is an aerial overview of the area).
 There are few remains of the original park.
-The biggest and most iconic remanent is the statue of King Neptune (though in some places it is referred to as a statue of Poseidon).
+The biggest and most iconic remanent is the statue of King Neptune (though in some places it is incorrectly referred to as a statue of Poseidon).

 I went for a wander through the land there the other day.
 The place is technically private land (it is still owned by Tokyu Corporation of Japan) though it is unlikely that anyone from the company has set foot in the park in the last fifteen years.

 Update: Actually, the Tokyu Corporation still maintains an interest in the area.
-As recently as 1998, they paid for the construction of BreakWater Drive, which connects Two Rocks to Wanneroo Road.
-(Source, page 15 - pdf)
+As recently as 1998, they paid for the construction of Breakwater Drive, which connects Two Rocks to Wanneroo Road.

 Most of the gates are wide open and the fences have many holes in them.

 It is quite interesting to walk around the place.
 There is almost nothing there now to show what it once was.
-There was a large theme park, lots of tanks for the animals (of which there were many including penguins and swans) and tourist activities such as water slides and boat rides.
+There was a large theme park, lots of areas for the animals (of which there were many including penguins and swans) and tourist activities such as water slides and boat rides.